codepoet80/preware/README.md

 - packages.js
 - resourceHandler.js
 - stayAwake.js
-- utility.js (will cause crashes in packageModel.js!)

 UI TO-DOs
-- show a spinner while installing a package
 - if a Repeater has no items, display a message in the blank space